 - Benefits include improved bladder and bowel control, enhanced sexual health, and prevention of pelvic organ prolapse

-- ‘Essential during pregnancy and the postpartum period to prevent incontinence, pelvic pain, and prolapse
+- ‘Essential during pregnancy, the postpartum period, and perimenopause to prevent or alleviate incontinence, pelvic pain, and prolapse

 - How to perform Kegels: Squeeze and relax pelvic muscles for better health